gavinband/qctool/README.txt

      -diagnose-snp-filter: Print diagnostic information about each filtered out snp.
                    -force: Ignore warnings and proceed with requested action.

-Note: qc-tool will emit a warning and quit if it thinks the options supplied don't make sense.
+Note: qctool will emit a warning and quit if it thinks the options supplied don't make sense.
 To override this, use the -force option.

 USAGE: gen-convert